1. Home

 Direct Application

-Many people become tourist guides as a second career, for example teachers who want to work during school holidays or actors who need work between acting roles.
+Many people become tourist guides as a second career, for example students who want to work during holidays or actors who are between acting jobs.

 Other Routes

-You can apply to local tourist guide associations for training, or major tourist attractions that run their own schemes.
+You can also apply to local tour guide associations for training, or major tourist attractions that run their own schemes, for example Guide London, York Minster and the National Trust.

 More Information